Up (film series): Bruce

 Bruce Balden, as a child, was concerned with poverty and racial discrimination and wanted to become a missionary.
-He was attending a prestigious boarding school.
+He was attending a private boarding school.
 At the age of seven, he said that his greatest desire was to see his father, a soldier in Southern Rhodesia, and he seemed brave though a little abandoned.
-Bruce studied mathematics at Oxford University and used his education to teach children in the East End of London and Sylhet, Bangladesh.
-Before 42, he married, and Apted broke the seven-year structure to film Bruce's wedding, which was also attended by Neil.
-Eventually becoming worn down by teaching in the East End, Bruce found work at St Albans School, Hertfordshire, a prestigious public school.
-Between 42 and 49, he had two sons and was happily married to a fellow teacher.
-In 56, he admits he still has a hard time expressing his innermost feelings, in particular to his wife, but is a happily devoted father and husband.
-Still teaching at a prestigious public school, he has no regrets at this point in his life about the development of his career.
+In 21, Bruce was studying mathematics at Oxford University.
+After graduation, he worked in an insurance company for a short term.
+He then began to teach maths at a school in the East End of London.
+He said that he enjoyed being a part of people's advancement.
+In 35, he was taking a sabbatical leave and teaching maths and English in Sylhet, Bangladesh, as well as helping teachers design courses.
+He subsequently returned to London and continued teaching in the East End.
+Just before 42, he married a fellow teacher: Apted broke the seven-year structure to film the wedding, which was also attended by Neil.
+Eventually becoming worn down by teaching in the East End, Bruce got a teaching position at St Albans School, Hertfordshire, a prestigious public school.
+Between 42 and 49, he had two sons.
+In 56, he admitted he still had a hard time expressing his innermost feelings, in particular to his wife, but was a happily devoted father and husband.
+Still teaching at St Albans School with his wife, he had no regrets about the development of his career.